kebab-os/kebab-gui/.github/README.md

 - Clear URL Bar	Click the × button in the Browser address bar
 - Scroll Webpage	Use the Mouse Wheel inside the Browser window

+## Default Applications

+These are the appliactions that come pre-installed (in the applications directory) with the live image:
+- Notebook
+- Files
+- Calculator
+- Browser

+To find out how to make your own kebab-os applications, read the [developer docs](docs/Custom_Apps.md).

 ## Developer Notes

 Event Routing: The kernel automatically sends `KEYDOWN` and `MOUSEWHEEL` events to the top-most (active) window.